Draco25240/LiteratureRegister/README.md

 # LiteratureRegister

-Coded in Java using Netbeans IDE.
+Coded in Java using Netbeans IDE

+Started from src\ui\gui\Main.java